divyahanda219/DH_Project/README.md

 ### What is Machine Learning?

 Machine Learning is a techonology that gives the computers the "ability to learn".
 Machine learning algorithms build a mathematical model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to perform the task.
-To dive deeper into what is machine learning, here is a wonderful video that you can refer to [I'm an inline-style link] (https://royalsociety.org/topics-policy/projects/machine-learning/videos-and-background-information/).
+To dive deeper into what is machine learning, here is a wonderful video that you can refer to [I'm an inline-style link](https://royalsociety.org/topics-policy/projects/machine-learning/videos-and-background-information/).
         In this module, we will train our computer to identify and track pigs.

 ### What is Mask R-CNN?